AlvaroP2003/ALVPLA536_PTO2403_Group-A_Alvaro-Placido_DJS03/README.md

 Submit the refactored version of the "Book Connect" application, including all HTML, CSS, and JavaScript files.
 Ensure that your code is well-documented and adheres to the specified Styleguides.
 Include a written report covering the discussion and reflection points outlined above.

 Make sure to submit your project to the LMS on the DJS03 Project Tab.

+# WRITTEN REPORT

+* Created a renderBooks() function to simplify the rendering process of the books instead of fetching and inserting elements everytime.
+   - Can be called for genres,authors or any other element if needed
+* Created a toggleModal() functon to be used everytime a modal needs to be displayed.
+   - Works on any modal as it is taken as a parameter
+* Added neccesary JS.Doc to explain all added function and its use
+* Added neccesary comments to existing function and newly created/modified ones
+   - Existing functions have comments to make it more organised and easier for me to split code up in sections for better analysis
+   - Comments on new functions or modified code explain what and why it was added or modified